-Originally thought to be just the dark side of Hal Jordan’s mind when he turned evil, in 2004’s Green Lantern: Rebirth it was revealed that Parallax was a parasitic entity that took over Jordan’s body and drove him down that murderous path.
-Geoff Johns and Ethan Van Sciver took that further, revealing that the yellow-colored Parallax was also the source for the Green Lantern rings’ longtime weakness to the color yellow due to this vengeful entity being imprisoned in the Central Power Battery on Oa.
+Originally thought to be just the dark side of Hal Jordan's mind when he turned evil, 2004's Green Lantern: Rebirth revealed that Parallax was a parasitic entity that took over Jordan's body and drove him down that murderous path.
+Even more, it was revealed that the yellow-colored Parallax entity was also the source for the Green Lantern rings' long time weakness to the color yellow due to Parallax's imprisonment in the Central Power Battery on Oa.

 Some villains come and go as they please in comics, appearing in conflicts big and small.
 But characters like Anti-Monitor, when they show up you know it's going to be a big deal.